-- Nine hours of engineering core courses to establish a common foundation in engineering.
+- Six hours of engineering core courses to establish a common foundation in engineering.
 These courses include Management of Projects and Technological Innovation (GNEN 6700), Applied Probability and Statistics In Engineering (GNEN 5700), and Applications of Engineering Analysis (GNEN 5500).
-The engineering core courses are designed to update computer analysis skills, provide a background in applied statistics and to furnish tools for the management of projects and technological innovation.
-The student may opt to take only one of the two GNEN mathematics courses (GNEN 5500 and GNEN 5700) and take an additional engineering elective. - Nine hours of business core courses that cover introduction to financial and managerial accounting, analysis of manufacturing and service systems, and business, government and society.
+The engineering core courses are designed to update computer analysis skills, provide a background in applied statistics and to furnish tools for the management of projects and technological innovation. - Six hours of business core courses that cover introduction to financial and managerial accounting, analysis of manufacturing and service systems, and business, government and society.
 These courses include Analysis of Manufacturing and Service Systems (OPMT 5520), Business: Government and Society (BLAW 6100) or Leading Through Ethical Decision Making (MGMT 6100), and Financial and Managerial Accounting (ACCT 5000).
-The business core is intended to acquaint engineers, scientists and technologists with financial, managerial, and social issues that can help the engineer succeed in today's marketplace.
-The student may opt to take only two of the three courses in the business core and enroll in an additional engineering elective. - Six to eighteen hours of engineering elective courses to support the student's focus area.
-Each elective course is worth three credit hours, so a minimum of two courses are required.
+The business core is intended to acquaint engineers, scientists and technologists with financial, managerial, and social issues that can help the engineer succeed in today's marketplace. - Twelve to eighteen hours of engineering elective courses to support the student's focus area.
+Each elective course is worth three credit hours, so a minimum of four courses are required.
 Graduate offerings in the bioengineering, chemical and environmental engineering, civil engineering, electrical engineering and computer science, general engineering, or mechanical, industrial and manufacturing engineering departments are eligible for selection as electives. - For the project option, six credit hours of a work-related project (GNEN 6920).
 The topic and other specifics of the project require prior approval of the program director and should include approval and cooperation of the employer.